-ZOOX* is an artist collective formed in May 2015 whose current members are Georgie Brinkman and Alex Wight.
-Although currently based in the UK, we predominantly form our practice through participation in artist residencies and travel to other cultures, particularly by visiting and exploring island-based or remote communities.
-We often create cross-disciplinary artworks by collaborating with individuals from other fields, such as scientists and musicians.
-In 2017 we founded our own artist residency in London - Academy AiR - that commissions an emerging video artist to create a new work using the facilities and stock at Academy Costumes, one of the UK’s leading costumiers for screen and theatre.
+ZOOX* is an artist collective whose current members are Georgie Brinkman and Alex Wight.
+Although based in the UK, we predominantly form our practice through participation in artist residencies and travel to other cultures, particularly by visiting and exploring island-based or remote communities.
+Our work addresses the symbiosis of technology and ecology, drawing on diverse themes of biomimicry, species extinction, mythology and human intervention in the environment.
+We often create research-based and cross-disciplinary artworks by collaborating with individuals from diverse backgrounds, such as scientists and musicians.

 * Zoox(anthellae) are microscopic algae that exist symbiotically with coral.
 In exchange for access to sunlight, zoox provide coral with energy and colour.